Thinking beyond borders

 The Philippines enacted Republic Act No. 10173, otherwise known as the “Data Privacy Act of 2012”, which aims to protect the fundamental human right of privacy, of communication while ensuring free flow of information to promote innovation and growth.

 The Philippines has liberalized foreign exchange rules and regulations.
 Generally, foreign exchange receipts, acquisition, or earnings may be sold to or outside the banking system or may be brought in or out of the country.
 Domestic contracts entered into by Filipino citizens can be settled in any currency.

-An employee can claim a maximum exclusion of Php 90,000.00 on his 13th month pay and other benefits.
+An employee can claim a maximum exclusion of PHP90,000.00 on their 13th month pay and other benefits.